Unleash/unleash/website/docs/user_guide/rbac.md

 - **delete feature toggles within the project**

-  Lets the user delete feature toggles within the project.
+  Lets the user archive feature toggles within the project.

+- **change feature toggle project**

+  Lets the user move toggles to other projects they have access to.

+- **create/edit variants**

+  Lets the user create and edit variants within the project.

 ### Environment permissions

 You can assign the following permissions on a per-environment level within the project:

-- **create feature strategies**
+- **create activation strategies**

-  Lets the user assign feature toggle strategies within the environment.
+  Lets the user assign feature toggle activation strategies within the environment.

-- **update feature strategies**
+- **update activation strategies**

-  Lets the user update feature toggle strategies within the environment.
+  Lets the user update feature toggle activation strategies within the environment.

-- **delete feature strategies**
+- **delete activation strategies**

-  Lets the user delete feature toggle strategies within the environment.
+  Lets the user delete feature toggle activation strategies within the environment.

 - **enable/disable toggles**